TS (THERMOSIPHON SYSTEM)

 • Provide adequate airflow around the passive heat transfer system tank, cooling coil, or heat exchanger to improve passive cooling efficiency.

-• Keep the installation area free from dust, debris, and excessive ambient heat that could reduce thermosiphon system performance.
+• Keep the installation area free from dust, debris, and excessive ambient heat that could reduce heat transfer circulation system performance.

 Barrier Fluid and Heat Transfer Fluid Selection